 This is a two component polyamine cured epoxy coating.
-It is a high build, solvent free, glass flake reinforced product.
-It has very good impact and abrasion resistance.
-Suitable for environments with very high corrosivity, such as areas in the splash or tidal zone.
+It is a high build, solvent free product.
+It is highly scratch resistant.
+Suitable for environments with very high corrosivity.
 Can be used as primer, mid coat, finish coat or as single coat system in atmospheric and immersed environments.
 Suitable for properly prepared carbon steel substrates.